How to Survive a Long Haul Flight in Economy: A Step-by-Step Guide

 I keep a stock of basic medical things in my checked bag and a few of the following in my person item, just in case the unexpected happens.

-Whatever you do, always pack a light change of clothes, including an extra pair of panties in case of spills or luggage delays.
+Whatever you do, always pack a light change of clothes in your carry-on, including an extra pair of panties in case of spills or luggage delays.

 This can be lifesaving for your comfort and hygiene.